 My first DIY dress ever!
 It was a rather impulsive decision, and the execution was muddled with detours.
 It took me 20 hours to create this high-low circle skirt dress from sketching to finished garment, but the end result (and learning experience) was SUPER worth it!

-Shortly after I was finished with the DIY black lace dress, I returned to where I left off on my illustration drawing practice using Chris Hart’s Fashion Design Studio book.
-But I didn’t get to continue much.
-I immediately started clothing the figure I just drew with a high-low circle skirt dress, and it became an illustration that I really want to make into reality.
+But I didn’t get do it for long.
+Almost immediately, I started clothing the figure I just drew with a simple high-low circle skirt dress design.
+It became an illustration that I really wanted to make into reality.

 Several Pinterest pins later (and one particularly helpful pin for drafting a high-low circle skirt), I was set to create a high-low circle skirt dress.
 The fabrics I chose were bought several years ago at a fabric store at Clement St. in San Francisco.
 I had not found the right project to use them, however it just seemed quite fitting this time.